 In the middle of the forest was a small clearing with three knee-high tree stumps.
 It was our spot and, in the quiet of the night, we inhaled the cold.
 We also passed a joint and sipped from a flask filled with Southern Comfort stolen from our parent’s liquor cabinets.
 We were three adolescents caught up in the reckless theater of our young lives.

 But our absence from the safety of the slopes was noticed; at the edge of the forest, a college-aged guy wearing a red vest with a white cross waited.
 Warm from the liquor and more than a little stoned, we’d come to a jumbled stop in front of him.
 He’d ask our names, our school, and what we were doing in the woods.
 “I’m showing my friends the trail I ski with my dad,” I’d say.
 It worked every time.
 He would admonish us to “stay out of the trees” and let us go.
 We were his usual Thursday night offenders.

 Before becoming a ski patroller, I signed up for the required first aid course.
 Twenty of us sat through five months of bi-weekly training in lifesaving techniques.
 We studied our A, B, Cs–airway, breathing, circulation–and D and Es.
 Deformity?
 Expose.
 We became skilled at recognizing injuries based on their mechanism, or cause.
 Each had a lock-step first aid protocol.
 For a skier hitting a tree, the mechanism was sudden deceleration.
 While the range of injuries was vast, the life-saving action was simple: backboard and transport.

 Waiting to catch last chair, I recognize the friend from my morning.
 He returned to thank me.
-The boy on the snow had collapsed.
+The boy in the snow had collapsed.
 “You were right,” the friend said.
 “I took him to the emergency room; he’s in surgery, ruptured spleen.”
-I hug him and it’s in that moment I’m grateful the recklessness of my youth left a lasting mark.
+I hug him, and it’s in that moment I’m grateful the recklessness of my youth left a lasting mark.